Frequently Asked Questions

 Q. What do I need to attend the class online?

 A. You need an Internet connection and a computer/laptop with a webcam, microphone and speakers to attend class.
+You will also need a GMail ID.

 Q. Can I attend using my phone, since I do not have a computer?